Anne-Marie Trevelyan: Donations from Alexander Temerko

-In April 2018, Trevelyan was criticised by the Alnwick Labour Party in the wake of the Poisoning of Sergei and Yulia Skripal over claims that a Russian businessman gave almost £50,000 to fund her 2015 general election campaign.
+In April 2018, Trevelyan was criticised by the Alnwick Labour Party over claims that a Ukrainian businessman gave almost £50,000 to fund her 2015 general election campaign.
 The Labour Party questioned why the Conservative Party was accepting large donations from such sources.
-Trevelyan stated that the man in question was now a naturalised British citizen born in Ukraine who had invested significantly in the region, while she had personally not received any funds from Alexander Temerko, with funds going to the Berwick-upon-Tweed Conservative Association, with Trevelyan commenting "as is his right as a British citzen".
+Trevelyan stated that the man in question was now a naturalised British citizen born in Ukraine who had invested significantly in the region, while she had personally not received any funds from Alexander Temerko, with funds going to the Berwick-upon-Tweed Conservative Association, with Trevelyan commenting "as is his right as a British citizen".

 Temerko was born in the Ukrainian Soviet Socialist Republic (present-day Ukraine, then a part of the Soviet Union).
 He fled to London shortly after he was examined by criminal investigators in October 2004.

-Trevelyan's connections with Temerko caused her to step down a from Government project that involved him.
-In 2021, Temerko was responsible for a project to establish a cross-channel power cable to provide a electricity link between England's south coast and Normandy in France, and so Trevelyan recused herself from the project, Labour MP Catherine West said that Trevelyan "quite rightly recused herself".
+Trevelyan's connections with Temerko caused her to step down from a Government project that involved him.
+In 2021, Temerko was responsible for a project to establish a cross-channel power cable to provide an electricity link between England's south coast and Normandy in France, and so Trevelyan recused herself from the project, Labour MP Catherine West said that Trevelyan "quite rightly recused herself".
 Fellow Conservative MP Alok Sharma also recused himself, leaving then Business Secretary Kwasi Kwarteng responsible for the decision making.

 Personal life

-Trevelyan lives in London and Northumberland.
-She is divorced with two teenage children, in October 2017, she said that one of her teenage sons might not have voted for her if he had been old enough to vote.
+Trevelyan lives in Northumberland.
+She is divorced with two teenage children.
+In October 2017, she said that one of her teenage sons might not have voted for her if he had been old enough to vote.
 She previously lived in Netherwitton Hall, a Grade II listed country house near Morpeth with her former husband John Trevelyan, owner of the Netherwitton Hall Estates.

 She took part in the Singing for Syrians concert at Westminster in December 2017.